FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * As a participant, I want to vote on the most interesting questions, so that they can be answered;

 As a speaker:
-* As a speaker, I want to see the most interesting questions, so that I can answer it.
+* As a speaker, I want to see the most interesting questions, so that I can answer it;
+* As a speaker, I want to create a conference room, so that I can talk about a topic.

 **INVEST in good user stories**.